Leesaal/Social-Network-API/README.md

 ## Usage

-This program can be used
+This program can be used to provide you with an API with working routes to create/update/get/delete user and thoughts and allow them to add friends, delete friends as well as reactions.

 ## License